Ib (video game): Reception

-Ib has been described as cult classic and an influential title among indie horror adventure games.
-Critics have compared it favourably to older titles in the genre such as Yume Nikki and Corpse Party, and seen its influence in later entries such as The Witch's House.
-The game quickly became popular after its release, accumulating over a million downloads in Japan and a similar number internationally after receiving an English translation.
+Ib quickly became popular after its release, accumulating over a million downloads in Japan and a similar number internationally after receiving an English translation.
 The remake received "generally favorable reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 82/100 for the Nintendo Switch version based on 11 critic reviews.
 Aggregator OpenCritic found that 89% of 10 critics recommended the remake.

 Critics identified the game's atmosphere as its main appeal.
 Joe DeVader of Nintendo World Report called it "genuinely creepy and off-putting", commending the use of silence and sudden sounds to catch players off guard.
 RPGFans Des Miller saw clear inspiration taken from Lewis Caroll's Alice in Wonderland while finding the world much "darker, claustrophobic, and deadly" than the one Alice found herself in.
 Famitsu, on the other hand, found the atmosphere "cute yet eerie"; chilling but not overly frightening.

 Reviewers highlighted the game's simplicity and brevity.
 Miller regarded these aspects as integral to its allure and charm, arguing that "less is more".
 Shaun Musgrave of TouchArcade shared this sentiment, labelling Ib as a "very simple game with ... a lot of heart".
 Multiplayer.it disagreed, finding the "extreme" simplicity to be too much.
 Conversely, critics felt certain elements of the game were overly complex.
 Miller found some of the endings "largely impossible" to achieve without external help.
 Both Musgrave and DeVader agreed that, while generally well designed, at least one of the puzzles relied excessively on trial and error.